-Type of withdrawal eason for ithdrawal rec w to quest/documentation quired Financial Hardship If you have already withdrawn all amounts available from all plans within the Marsh & McLennan Companies controlled group, you may apply to withdraw your before-tax contributions and transferred elective deferral contributions.
+Type of withdrawal Reason for withdrawal How to request/documentation required Financial Hardship If you have already withdrawn all amounts available from all plans within the Marsh & McLennan Companies controlled group, you may apply to withdraw your before-tax contributions and transferred elective deferral contributions.
 The Internal Revenue Code requires that all other available withdrawals and loans from TAX-QUALIFIED PLANS of the Marsh & McLennan Companies controlled group be taken first.
-You must meet one of the conditions below: Complete the Financial Hardship Withdrawal Form and attach one of the items listed below as appropriate.
-As instructed on the form, you must complete the "Reason for Withdrawal" section of the request form, showing that you cannot obtain the money you are requesting from other sources, including loans and dividends as cash.
-The Financial Hardship withdrawal will be limited to the amount you need to alleviate the hardship, plus Federal and state income tax withholding.
-The Financial Hardship withdrawal may not exceed the portion of your VESTED account balance which is not being used as security for a loan.
-Unreimbursed medical expenses for you or your spouse or dependents. • Copies of the medical bill(s), and your explanation of benefits statement(s) Purchase of your primary residence. • A signed copy of a purchase and sale agreement.
-If you need the withdrawal to cover closing costs, you must also provide a Good Faith Estimate (an estimate of the charges that you will be required to pay on the closing of your loan) from a lender.
+You must meet one the conditions below Unreimbursed medical expens for you or your spouse or dependents.
+Copies of the medical bill(s), and your explanation of benefits statement(s) Purchase of your primary resident